kubeflow/community/proposals/897-experiment-tracking/README.md

 than a generic MLflow deployment that knows nothing about namespaces, service account tokens, or Profile-managed multi-user clusters.

+Existing namespaces can be opted into this model through plugin configuration such as `MLFLOW_K8S_WORKSPACE_LABEL_SELECTOR`, so using MLflow workspaces with pre-existing namespaces does not require Profile Controller.

 ### Deployment and Distribution

 Kubeflow should not require every operator to build a custom MLflow image or invent their own deployment manifests.